Copy-House/copy-house.github.io/services/test-services/index.md

 ---
 layout: service

-title: Specialist Content Writing Agency for Tech &amp; Complex Industries
+title: Specialist Content Audit Service for Tech & Complex Industries
-description: "With our specialist content writing service, you can become a technology industry leader by sharing thought leadership content that puts you ahead of your competition."
+description: "Our content audit service helps technology companies and complex industries uncover hidden opportunities, eliminate gaps, and maximise ROI from their existing content library."

 banner:
-  h1: Specialist Content Writing
+  h1: Specialist Content Audit
-  p: Become a market leader by producing long-form, thought leadership content with our specialist content writing services.
+  p: Strengthen your market position by auditing and optimising your existing content with our expert content audit service.
-  image: specialist-content-writing-services.webp
+  image: specialist-content-audit-services.webp

 lead_stat:
-  heading: Did you know that the average article generates 9x more leads than short-form content?
+  heading: Did you know that regular content audits can increase content effectiveness by up to 60%?
   paragraphs:
-    - Investing in content marketing helps you build brand equity, boost online exposure and establish your company as a leading force in the industry.
+    - A well-executed content audit ensures your messaging stays relevant, accurate, and aligned with business goals.
-    - Whether you're a cutting-edge B2B startup or an established technology firm, content marketing services unlock endless benefits.
+    - By identifying underperforming assets and highlighting high-value opportunities, audits save time, reduce waste, and improve engagement.
-    - Here at CopyHouse, we specialise in delivering effective content marketing strategies to help your business seize new growth opportunities.
-We thrive on helping founders connect with their audience and empower positive change through cleverly crafted copy and design.
+    - At CopyHouse, we specialise in content audits for technology-driven businesses.
+Our tailored audits empower leaders to refine strategy, improve discoverability, and drive measurable growth.
-  aria_label: "9 times more leads from long-form content"
+  aria_label: "60% improvement in content effectiveness from regular audits"

 benefits_SCW_services:
-  h2: Benefits of Content Marketing Consultancy
+  h2: Benefits of a Specialist Content Audit
   title_center: center

 service_stage: true

 two_col_content:
-  - title: Enjoy Dedicated Support From Our Content Marketing Team
+  - title: Gain Clear Insights Into Your Content Performance
     text:
       - type: paragraph
-        text: Here at CopyHouse, we’re committed to providing a personal touch to our article writing services.
+        text: At CopyHouse, we combine human expertise with data-led analysis to give you a complete picture of your content library.
       - type: paragraph
-        text: Our specialist copywriters take the time to understand your specific needs and tailor our approach to guarantee an unrivalled experience.
-We have a dedicated project manager to communicate detailed briefs with our internal team and a highly-experienced senior account manager to liaise with you — the client.
+        text: We assess quality, tone, relevance, SEO alignment, and conversion potential — providing you with a clear roadmap to improve your marketing outcomes.
-    h3: We maintain open lines of communication and aim to respond to all emails within 24 hours and all phone calls within a few hours on weekdays.
+    h3: Our audits highlight exactly what to keep, update, repurpose, or retire, so your team can focus on content that drives results.
     CTA: Get in touch
     url: /contact

-  - title: Discover How to Generate Leads with CopyHouse
+  - title: Turn Insights Into Actionable Strategy
     text:
       - type: paragraph
-        text: Adopting a data-driven approach is vital to monitor the impact of your content and justify the expenditure on our services.
+        text: Beyond analysis, we provide practical recommendations and strategic guidance on how to amplify your content’s impact.
       - type: paragraph
-        text: We’ll create data-driven reports using Google Analytics & Semush to present transparent representations of your progress and suggest ideas to further improve the reach of your content.
+        text: Using tools like Google Analytics and Semrush, we produce transparent reports that reveal performance trends and pinpoint opportunities to elevate your content strategy.
     CTA: Get in touch
     url: /contact
     logo: true

 service_accordion:
-  h2: What Types of Long-Form Content Services Do We Offer?
+  h2: What’s Included in Our Content Audit Service?

 testimonials: true
 insights: false